kamilmuzyka/reviseus/README.md

 Sockets.
 I also learned a bit about security when using OAuth, Passport and JWT.
 If I were to do this project again, I would use some client-side library such as React to avoid reinventing the wheel and make the front-end development quicker and easier.
-I could then focus more on existing features, e.g. implement edit / delete operations that are the most missing functionalities in the app.
+I could then focus more on existing features, e.g. implement edit/delete operations that are the most missing functionalities in the app.
 Also, I would try to write some unit tests to make the code more reliable and maintainable.

 ## Documentation